 Augie Access Program

-A Post-Secondary Education Program for Young Adults with Intellectual and Developmental Disabilities
+A Comprehensive Transition and Post-Secondary Program for Young Adults with Intellectual and Developmental Disabilities

-Augustana invites young adults with intellectual and developmental disabilities to participate in post-secondary educational experiences, thereby improving employment.
+Augustana invites young adults with intellectual and developmental disabilities to participate in Comprehensive Transition and Post-Secondary Program designed to increase employment outcomes.

 - Program Design

 - Eligibility Requirements

 - Application Process